Work Injuries Caused by Cement and Concrete

 Employers Have an Obligation to Take Proper Safety Measures

 Employers are required to provide proper information, training and safety equipment to workers who deal with cement and concrete.
-This includes educating workers on the hazards of dealing with these substances and informing them of the proper measures to take to avoid exposure.
+This includes educating workers on the hazards of dealing with these substances and informing them of the proper measures to take to avoid exposure and concrete burns.
 Employers are required to provide the proper safety equipment, which may include respirators, goggles and protective clothing.

 Whether your employer was negligent in implementing safety measures or if your injuries or exposure occurred as the result of an accident, you may be entitled to financial compensation.
 A New York workers’ compensation lawyer at our firm can determine what benefits you may be entitled to and can pursue these on your behalf.
 Contact our office for a free case review to get started.